fierval/measuredistance/README.md

 ### Proposed Metric

 Given a video of certain length _t_, the MSE (Mean Squared Error) will be computed over a known travel distance for each person in the video.
-Given a set of such videos of fixed length, mean and standard deviation of these MSE values could be adopted as possible metrics.
+Given a set of such videos of fixed length, mean and standard deviation of these MSE values could be adopted as a possible metric.

 ### Testing